jcalvarezj/casbin-example/README.md

 # Casbin Example

-This is a short example of authorization validation through middleware using Casbin policies.
+This is a short example of authorization validation through middleware using Casbin policies in a Golang server (Chi router).
 A local MySQL database is expected to be running, where the policies table is located and it is called *casbin_rule_test*

 To test, set the following environment variables: